 - Highlight: An artsy, eclectic interior design theme

 - What to do nearby: Gila Cliff dwellings, City of Rocks

 Tranquil Buzz is an eclectic coffeehouse in Silver City, a small artistic Southern New Mexico community.
 Not surprisingly, this high altitude town is popular with Arizona and New Mexico residents fleeing the intense summer heat of the lower desert.
 Adventure seekers come to Silver to explore nearby natural attractions.
 Gila Cliff Dwellings and The City of Rocks draw thousands of tourists each year.

 Silver City’s small downtown is becoming more popular, with numerous foodie establishments and art galleries opening up by the year.
 The city’s architecture is colorful and out of the ordinary, and so is the eclectic interior of Tranquil.
 As you walk in, you will be wowed by the colorful eclectic design theme which includes all sorts of funky art and Southwestern charm.

 The coffee here is great too of course, and definitely the highest quality you will find in this small town.
-Nice selection of teas too and amazing quiche!
+You will also find nice selection of teas and amazing quiche!
 The service is super friendly and the place has that charming local ambiance which you do not find at the common chains.
 It’s a must stop for coffee lovers visiting Silver City!